 With all the possibilities of exercises to choose from, I feel the Olympic lifts are not the most practical choice.
-The major support for my reasoning are the administrative variables which is time and number of athletes to train.
+The major support for my reasoning are the administrative variables which includes both the time and total number of athletes to train.

 - Many athletes enter the college ranks without prior training knowledge and require a lot of individual attention to learn proper technique so they do not injure themselves and get the most out of the exercise.
-The Olympic lifts to get the best results, require one-to-one coaching which is hard to do when working with large groups.
+To get the best results from the Olympic lifts, it requires one-to-one coaching which is hard to do when working with large groups.

-- There are also assistance exercises that need to be incorporated as well as proper progressions to where a lift could be performed with good technique and without close supervision.
+- There are also assistance exercises that need to be incorporated as well as proper progressions to make sure each lift is performed with the correct technique and without close supervision.

 - Olympic lifting is a sport in itself.
 We as strength coaches, aren’t developing Olympic weightlifters, we are developing athletes.

 - Each athlete that steps into the weight room is different genetically, physically and emotionally and might not be able to adapt and perform Olympic lifts properly.

 - Olympic lifting also requires basic equipment that will help to perform the lifts properly and reduce the risk of injury (shoes, wraps, etc.).

 - According to a survey of Division I-A strength coaches in the November/December 1993 NSCA journal, Olympic lifts were not a top priority exercise for their winter workouts.